Contact Us 1-800-596-4880

 • Remove the duplicate native library file from the directory in which your JCo JAR files reside:

-SAP Error JCo Classloader Fix
+SAP Error JCo classloader fixed folder structure

 • Configure the environment variable LD_LIBRARY_PATH to hold the dynamic link library and share it across multiple applications deployed within the same Mule runtime server.